CaptaiN785/VotingSystem/README.md

 ### Front-end
 It is a web-application.
-It has all the features of voting process like casting votes, getting results, upcomming election<br>
-details, profile printing.
+It has all the features of voting process like casting votes, getting results, upcomming election details, profile printing.
 Vote is considered to be casted upon face recognition of voters.
-Face is recognized it macthing <br>
-percentage is 60 or more.
+Face is recognized it macthing percentage is 60 or more.
 One voter cann't cast more than vote which is stored in datebase as history of election.

 #### Lanugages used: